 At the very top of the page you can find a Phylogenetic Tree and Download link for your results.
-A common format to download is "Fasta plus gaps".
-You can then open this downloaded file in a program such as Seaview (that we used in lab 1) or input to R as we will use next day.
+A common format to download is "Fasta plus gaps" (see Figure 5 below).
+You can then open this downloaded file in a program such as Seaview (that we used in lab 1) or input to $\mathbf{R}$ as we will use next day.